rkupferwpi/dataviz-project-template-proposal/README.md

 # Data Visualization Project

-## Data
+## Introduction

-The data I propose to visualize for my project is NICS background check data obtained from https://github.com/BuzzFeedNews/nics-firearm-background-checks.
-The goal I'm working to primarily is a map of the US that shows the NICS background check data for that state as a pop up when the user hovers over a state.
+The visualization (viz) project I propose to create is on that shows by state the number of National Instant Check System (NICS) background checks that occured during selected years.
+The data NICS background check data was obtained from https://github.com/BuzzFeedNews/nics-firearm-background-checks.
+My primary goal is a map of the US that shows the NICS background check data for that state as a pop up when the user hovers over a state.
 Simultaneously, I'm working on a stacked bar chart to show the NICS background check data to present as my visualization if I'm not successful with my primary goal visualization.

 ## Questions & Tasks